 Glasgow Central station tour revolves around the famous congested station of Glasgow… an architecturally brilliant ensemble that dates back to 1879 and has a mystery laden past.
 The building is recognised to be one of the most legendary buildings in Scotland (it’s category ‘A’ listed) and it stands on the North bank of Clyde.
 Once… Read the full article

 Glasgow has nice subway connectivity but it won’t take you too many out of the way sights like the Riverside Museum or the in city busy ones like the Glasgow Cathedral.
-And in spite of Glasgow being walker friendly, there is unpredictable rain most of the times so it’s not advisable to plan a walking… Read the full article
+And in spite of Glasgow being walker-friendly, there is unpredictable rain most of the time, so it’s not advisable to plan a walking tour… Read the full article

 Glasgow essentially is a city of rich museums and lovely old buildings.
 The museums have mostly free entry (read about Glasgow top attractions) while the fantastic old buildings are there for everyone to admire and photograph.
 Besides this there are sprawling parks with nominal entry fees… the profusion of greenery has earned Glasgow the name… Read the full article